cncf/tag-contributor-strategy/website/content/about/working-groups/deaf-and-hard-of-hearing.md

 Benefits for deaf/hoh individuals:

 * **Inclusion**: Become an active cloud native and open source community member.
-* **Career Growth**: Grow your network of hearing and deaf/hoh peers an learn about professional opportunities.
+* **Career Growth**: Grow your network of hearing and deaf/hoh peers and learn about professional opportunities.
 * **Networking**: Connect with a supportive deaf/hoh tech community.
 * **Inspiration**: Meet deaf/hoh role models.
 * **Educational Resources**: Learn about tools to enhance your tech skills.